bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle-plusplus-part-1.md

 And the same is true for a tech that just listens to the network but can do end-to-end timing correlation.
 And I think the reason why Tor made this straight up is what I said, like they want low latency because it should be usable for web browsing.
 But here actually I think we are in a different setting.
-And we can actually have stronger anonymity by something like a DC node.
+And we can actually have stronger anonymity by something like a DC-net.

 Lucas Ontivero: 00:53:38